Table of contents

 To create a customized review invitation, the first thing you need to do is make a copy of an existing template.

-- From your Trustpilot Business account, navigate to Get Reviews > Template editor.
-Click the Select template button.
+- In Trustpilot Business, go to Get reviews > Template editor.
+Click Select template.

 - Under Optimized templates by Trustpilot, select a language from the drop-down menu and one of the 3 template options: